Why Does My Dog’s Ear Make a Crackling Noise

 If you’re asking, “Why does my dog’s ear make a crackling noise?”
 Dog Ownership Guide can help you and your best furry friend.
 The following information will help you identify the cause of the crackling noise and know what to do about it.

-Common Causes of Clicking or Crackling Noises in a Dog’s Ear
+Possible Causes of Crackling Noises in Dogs’ Ears

 Fluid in the External Ear Canal